TanukiSharp/ItchyPassword/README.md

 The green field below is just a convenience field for you to retype your master key, if it turns green, it means both fields match, if it turns red, they don't, as simple as that.

-This is useful when you work fully offline and when you create your very first passwords or ciphers, you need to make extra sure they are not generate with the wrong master key.
+This is useful when you work fully offline and when you create your very first passwords or ciphers, you need to make extra sure they are not generated with the wrong master key.

 The button `Protect and lock` removes your master key from the UI text element and stores it in memory.
 This is to avoid a person with physical access to your machine to be able to copy and paste it somewhere readable.